JESUS CHRIST DID NOT TEACH HELL

 Jesus said to them (the Pharisees), "Assuredly, I say to you that tax collectors and harlots enter the kingdom of God before you."

-Self-righteous Pharisees and self-righteous Christians, who think that they are the sons of the kingdom, will be absolutely shocked on the Day of Judgement to find themselves in spiritual darkness outside of the Kingdom of God, and many sinners, like tax collectors and harlots whom they condemned to hell, enter the Kingdom of God before them.
+Self-righteous Pharisees and self-righteous Christians, who think that they are the sons of the kingdom, will be absolutely shocked on the Day of Judgement to find themselves in spiritual darkness outside of the Kingdom of God, and many sinners, like tax collectors and harlots whom they had condemned to hell, enter the Kingdom of God before them.

 These religious self-righteous people will weep because of great disappointment and gnash their teeth in despair and anger because all of their religious works were a complete waste of time, and to no avail for their salvation.